 We need stronger action on climate change.
 We need policies that support the transition to a clean energy economy and a zero-carbon transportation future.
 We also need to hold our state leaders accountable and urge them to adopt strong measures that will further reduce the emissions of air pollutants from industry, vehicles and homes.

 Western Resource Advocates is working to protect land, air, and water across the West.
-With four first-time governors recently elected in the seven states where we work, we have the opportunity to prioritize clean air – not just in our individual states but as a region.
+We need to prioritize clean air – not just in our individual states but as a region.
 Clean air is something we all deserve.

 Did you know you can make your voice even stronger by personalizing your message?